carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 We can reduce the number of items in a channel by using filtering operators.

-The filter operator allows you to get only the items emitted by a channel that satisfy a condition and discarding all the others.
-The filtering condition can be specified by using either a regular expression, a literal value, a type qualifier (i.e. a Java class) or any boolean statement.
+The `filter` operator allows you to get only the items emitted by a channel that satisfy a condition and discarding all the others.
+The filtering condition can be specified by using either a

+* regular expression,
+* a literal value,
+* a type qualifier (i.e. a Java class), e.g. Number, String, Boolean
+* or any boolean statement.

+#### type qualifier

 Here we will use the `filter` operator on the `chr_ch` channel specifying the  type qualifier `Number` so that only numeric items are returned.
 We will then use the `view` operator to print the contents.